-3D printing is the process of taking a digital design file and turning it into a 3D object.
-In recent years, 3D printers have become available for public use.
-Both amateurs and professionals can create their own designs, or download them from the internet, and print out the 3D object.
-Bloomingdale Public Library owns two 3D printers, and we use plastic PLA filament to print out your 3D designs.
-The PLA filament is an environmentally safe, biodegradable plastic.
+3D printing is the process of taking a digital design file and turning it into a physical 3D object.
+You can download premade designs online or create your own designs.
+Bloomingdale Public Library owns two 3D printers, and we use plastic PLA filament to print.
+PLA filament is an environmentally safe, biodegradable plastic.3D Printing Guides

 3D Print Specs